mikenhu/helsinki-hsl-clock/README.md

 * You can now configure your config file with your own details.
 Run this command:
   * `nano config.ini`
   * Edit the file as you wish.
-    * URLs: HSL APIs.
+    * URLs: HSL API endpoints.
-    * Language (ISO).
+    * Language: HSL has three options: "en", "fi", or "sv".
     * Number of timetable rows you want to have (up to 3 rows).
     * Insert your metro/bus/tram stops (from 1 up to 4 destinations).
-When you have more than 2 destinations, the time row is limited to 1.
+When you have more than 2 stops, the timetable row is limited to 1.
       * stop_id: one stop id per entry.
       * direction_name: self-naming due to HSL data does not include the head sign names.
       * direction_id: supposedly 0 is inbound, 1 is outbound.
-Uneccessary at the moment.
+Unused at the moment.
       * route_id: can contain multiple routes per entry.
   * The content should be formatted like this: